Should Canada Accept Foreign Drug Approvals to Speed Up Access to Medications?

 Open Regulations & Permits Health & Safety

-Health Canada wants to speed up drug approvals by trusting decisions from foreign regulators like the FDA or European agencies.
+Health Canada wants to speed up drug approvals by accepting decisions from trusted foreign regulators like the FDA or European agencies.
 Right now, every new medication needs a full Canadian review—even if it's already approved elsewhere.
 This proposal would let Health Canada skip parts of that review for certain drugs, potentially getting medications to patients faster.

 Why This Matters

 Waiting for a medication that's already available in the US or Europe?
 This could change that.
-Canada's small market means drug companies sometimes delay launching here.
+Canada's small market means drug companies sometimes delay or skip launching here.
 Faster approvals could mean earlier access to new treatments—especially for kids, pets, and rare conditions where options are limited.

 What Could Change